siderolabs/talos/website/content/v1.1/reference/cli.md

 ```
       --cert-fingerprint strings                            list of server certificate fingeprints to accept (defaults to no check)
+      --dry-run                                             check how the config change will be applied in dry-run mode
   -f, --file string                                         the filename of the updated configuration
   -h, --help                                                help for apply-config
   -i, --insecure                                            apply the config using the insecure (encrypted with no auth) maintenance service